Chat2SVG: Vector Graphics Generation with Large Language Models and Image Diffusion Models: Method

-\textbf{Detail Enhancement}.
-While the primitive shapes in the SVG template have accurate semantic meaning, they lack the sophisticated geometric details necessary for a professional design.
-To strengthen visual expressiveness, we first render the SVG template into a raster image.
-We then use an image editing method to generate a more detailed version that serves as our optimization target.
-Specifically, we employ SDEdit~\cite{meng2021sdedit}, which enhances the input image by first adding noise and then progressively denoising it with an image diffusion model to produce outputs with richer details, such as the contour of the lion's mane illustrated in Figure~\ref{fig:pipeline}.
-To maintain structural similarity between the enhanced output and the original image, we incorporate a ControlNet (tile version)~\cite{zhang2023adding} into our pipeline.
-By using Gaussian-blurred versions of the initial images as control signals, the ControlNet effectively maintains the overall composition throughout the enhancement process.
 Apart from geometric details, this image-to-image translation process also introduces new semantic parts such as the lion's beard.
-To faithfully reproduce the target image, we propose using the Segment Anything Model (SAM)~\cite{kirillov2023segment} to identify and add these new parts into the SVG template.
-In particular, we denote the rendered images of the initial SVG template and its diffusion-enhanced version as $I_{\mathrm{tpt}}$ and $I_{\mathrm{tgt}}$, respectively.
-We apply SAM to both images to obtain their corresponding mask sets: $\mathrm{Mask}_{\mathrm{tpt}}=\{m_i\}_{i=1}^Q$ for the template image and $\mathrm{Mask}_{\mathrm{tgt}}=\{m_j\}_{j=1}^K$ for the target image, where $Q$ and $K$ represent the number of masks in each set.
-The major idea of path addition is that the diffusion process primarily introduces small decorative details (\eg, the beard and toes of the lion in Figure~\ref{fig:pipeline}) while maintaining the key components (\eg, the tail and the body).
-Therefore, we implement a mask-filtering strategy to identify these new elements: For each mask $m_j$ in $\mathrm{Mask}_{\mathrm{tgt}}$, we compare it against all masks in $\mathrm{Mask}_{\mathrm{tpt}}$ using Intersection over Union (IoU) loss~\cite{rezatofighi2019generalized}.
-If $m_j$ overlaps with a template mask $m_i$ and their IoU is below a threshold, we identify $m_j$ as a new decorative detail that should be added to the SVG.
-Conversely, if their IoU exceeds the threshold, we interpret $m_j$ as a shape variation of an existing component and exclude it from further processing.
-Finally, for all filtered masks, we approximate their boundaries with polygons and add them to the SVG script.
+To faithfully reproduce the target image, we propose using the Segment Anything Model (SAM)~\cite{kirillov2023segment} to identify these new decorative details.
+Specifically, we denote the rendered images of the initial SVG template and its diffusion-enhanced counterpart as $I_{\mathrm{template}}$ and $I_{\mathrm{target}}$, respectively.
+We apply SAM to extract mask sets from both images: $\{m_i\}_{i=1}^Q$ for the template image and $\{m_j\}_{j=1}^K$ for the target image, where $Q$ and $K$ represent the number of masks in each collection.
+Our approach is based on the observation that the diffusion process simultaneously generates fine decorative details that are absent in the original template (\eg, the beard of the lion in Figure~\ref{fig:pipeline}) while preserving the structural integrity of larger components (such as the body).
+Consequently, we implement an area-based mask-filtering strategy to identify these newly generated elements.
+For each mask $m_j$ detected in $I_{\mathrm{target}}$, we evaluate it against all masks in $\{m_i\}_{i=1}^Q$ using Intersection over Union (IoU) metrics~\cite{rezatofighi2019generalized}.
+When $m_j$ overlaps with a template mask $m_i$ but their IoU falls below a threshold, we classify $m_j$ as a new decorative component.
+Alternatively, if their IoU exceeds the threshold, we interpret $m_j$ as a variation of an existing component.
+For all filtered masks classified as new decorative shapes, we approximate their boundaries with polygons and integrate them into the SVG script.